jacobobryant/platypub/README.md

    `config.edn`.
 3. Run `./task dev`

+(If you get an error about `parse-uuid` not being defined, it means you need to upgrade to Clojure 1.11.1.
+However I _think_ this shouldn't be a problem because I added `org.clojure/clojure {:mvn/version "1.11.1"}` to `deps.edn`.)

 After signing in, you can create blog posts and deploy/preview the site.
 There is a default theme at `com.platypub.themes.default` which is currently empty.
 You can edit that file, save, then click `Preview`, and your changes will be shown immediately.